Pumpkin Nutrition: Low-Energy Volume, Carotenoids, and Seed Bonus

 Pumpkin Flesh

 Pumpkin flesh is low in calories and high in water.
-It also provides carotenoids, especially beta-carotene.
+It also provides carotenoids, especially beta-carotene, which the body converts to vitamin A as needed.
+Carotenoids are fat-soluble , so eating pumpkin with some fat improves absorption.

 This gives pumpkin a strong role in meals where users want higher food volume without high energy load.